 Dr. Grant A. Fairbanks continues his artwork to the benefit of his cosmetic and reconstructive patients.
 He serves as an instructor in a Medical Life Drawing and Sculpture Course, at an annual national professional society meeting.
 Dr. Grant A. Fairbanks combines Art and Medicine in the form of Plastic Surgery.
 He believes that Plastic Surgery is the finest of the Fine Arts.

 Published: Healthy Utah Magazine, May 2016, https://issuu.com/healthymagazine/docs/healthy- utah-1605/88

-Dr. Fairbanks Schedule fills up FAST & this offer won’t be around long, so don’t miss your chance to chat with him either ON-LINE or IN PERSON for FREE about any of these procedures you may be considering…
+Dr. Fairbanks Schedule fills up FAST & this offer won’t be around long, so don’t miss your chance to chat with him either ON-LINE or IN PERSON about any of these procedures you may be considering…